5G-PreCiSe/SMT-LoRa-Controller/README.md

 This repository contains the hardware documentation for an ESP32-based LoRaWAN controller unit that can be connected to SMT100 soil moisture sensors via RS485.

 ## Features
-- LoRa connectivity (OTAA Class A) for continous soil moisture and temperature monitoring
+- LoRa connectivity (OTAA Class A) for continuous soil moisture and temperature monitoring
 - Operates up to eight SMT100 sensors connected via RS485
 - Designed for outdoor application in harsh environments
 - Integrated rechargeable battery with (optional) solar panel for autonomous operation